SignalFx: History

+Splunk acquisition

 SignalFx was acquired by Splunk on August 21, 2019, for $1.05 billion.
 The acquisition aimed to enhance Splunk's cloud-native observability and APM capabilities, integrating SignalFx into Splunk’s Observability Suite.
 The acquisition consisted of 60% cash ($630 million) and 40% Splunk common stock (SPLK).
 The transaction closed on October 2, 2019.
+SignalFx became part of the Splunk Cloud Platform and, following Cisco’s acquisition of Splunk in March 2024, came under Cisco’s ownership.